 From a treehouse hidden deep in the woods to a boathouse surrounded by the sea, these getaways are perfect for a spot of R&R.

 Looking for a countryside escape like no other?
-God’s Own Country is full of cool under-the-radar getaways, and it’s about time you discovered them.
+God’s Own County is full of cool under-the-radar getaways, and it’s about time you discovered them.
 You can stay in an old monk’s cottage, hideaway in a converted ruin or get back to nature in a rustic shepherd’s hut.
 Each one makes for a memorable holiday and you won’t have to battle the crowds either, because they’re all hidden deep in the countryside.
 So the only question left is, which one will you visit?

 The Old Folly